Over the last few years, HIV rates in the UK and many other countries have started to drop.

 But sex is complicated.
 Even when being careful, some people will still become HIV positive.

 If this happens, there is little to gain from looking back.
-Treatment, when used correctly, is very effective.
+HIV treatment (called ART) is very effective.

-If you do find you are HIV positive, i-Base and other organisations can help.
+If you are HIV positive, i-Base and other organisations can help.

 Changes to the 5th edition